fostroll/mordl/doc/README_LEMMA.md

 **seed** (`int`): init value for the random number generator if you need reproducibility.

+**keep_embs**: by default, after creating `Dataset` objects, we remove word embedding models to free memory.
+With `keep_embs=False` this operation is omitted, and you can use `.embs` attribute for share embeddings models with other objects.

 **start_time** (`float`): result of `time.time()` to start with.
 If `None` (default), the arg will be init anew.